jenstroeger/python-package-template/UPSTREAM_README.md

 A _shared package_ or library is intended to be imported by another package or application; an _application_ is a self-contained, standalone, runnable package.
 Unfortunately, Python’s packaging ecosystem is mostly focused on packaging shared packages (libraries), and packaging Python applications is not as well-supported ([discussion](https://discuss.python.org/t/help-packaging-optional-application-features-using-extras/14074/7)).
 This template, however, supports both scenarios.

 **Shared package**: this template works out of the box as a shared package.
-Direct dependencies on other packages are declared in `setup.py` (see the [`install_requires`](https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#declaring-dependencies) argument) and should allow for as wide a version range as possible to ensure that this package and its dependencies can be installed by and coexist with other packages and applications without version conflicts.
+Direct dependencies on other packages are declared in `pyproject.toml` (see the [`dependencies`](https://flit.pypa.io/en/latest/pyproject_toml.html#dependencies) field) and should allow for as wide a version range as possible to ensure that this package and its dependencies can be installed by and coexist with other packages and applications without version conflicts.

 **Application**: the [`__main__.py`](https://docs.python.org/3/library/__main__.html#main-py-in-python-packages) file ensures an entry point to run this package as a standalone application using Python’s [-m](https://docs.python.org/3/using/cmdline.html#cmdoption-m) command-line option.
-A wrapper script named `something` is also generated as an [entry point into this package](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) by `make setup` or `make upgrade`.
-In addition to specifying directly dependent packages and their version ranges in `setup.py`, an application should _pin_ its entire environment using the [`requirements.txt`](https://pip.pypa.io/en/latest/user_guide/#requirements-files).
+A wrapper script named `something` is also generated as an [entry point into this package](https://flit.pypa.io/en/latest/pyproject_toml.html#scripts-section) by `make setup` or `make upgrade`.
+In addition to specifying directly dependent packages and their version ranges in `pyproject.toml`, an application should _pin_ its entire environment using the [`requirements.txt`](https://pip.pypa.io/en/latest/user_guide/#requirements-files).
 Use the `make requirements` command to generate that file if you’re building an application.

 In the future, the generated `requirements.txt` file with its integrity hash for every dependent package will become an important provenance material to provide transparency in the packaging process (see also [SBOM + SLSA](https://slsa.dev/blog/2022/05/slsa-sbom)).